Soulstar: Development

 Soulstar is one of the handful of games developed by Core Design that made heavy use of the Sega CD's ASIC chip to produce its visuals.

 Soulstar was conceived by Sarah Jane Avory after work on the Sega CD port of Thunderhawk was completed.
-Avory had the desire to develop a project similar to Galaxy Force II, as it was one of her favorite titles in arcades, but no existing hardware released at the time on the market was capable of producing visuals of similar fidelity until the arrival of the Sega CD in 1991, which allowed Avory and one of her co-workers to make their vision a reality.
+Avory had the desire to develop a project similar to Galaxy Force II, as it was one of her favorite titles in arcades.
+However, no existing hardware released at the time on the market was capable of producing visuals of similar fidelity until the arrival of the Sega CD in 1991, which allowed Avory and one of her co-workers to make their vision a reality.
 The project began development in March 1993, two months after Thunderhawk was released in North America on Sega CD and was announced in late 1993 under the original name Aggressor and later as Soulstar: Malice of The Myrkoids in early 1994, along with other then-upcoming titles for the add-on by Core Design such as Battlecorps, Heimdall and BC Racers (then titled Chuck Rally).

 Soulstar makes intensive use of the features available on the Sega CD hardware for its visuals, in addition to being the first title on the add-on that displayed sprites at 64 colors.
 Avory and her team planned on pushing the hardware as much as they could from the beginning of its development, with all of the sprites featured in the game being built on the system's WRAM as "stamp maps" in order to be displayed on-screen by the Sega Genesis, in addition to creating a display list to showcase up to 80 moving sprites.
 Avory also integrated a graphical trick that allowed both the sprites and terrain to exhibit color depth-fading.
 The soundtrack composed by Nathan McCree was implemented early in development and enters synchronization with gameplay during the Sub-light Strike Craft sections.
 Both Battlecorps and Soulstar shared the same game engine as with Thunderhawk on the Sega CD.